akruszewski/gibl/manuscript/chapter1.md

 I>
 I> A proof of work is data that is time-consuming to calculate, and easy for others to verify.

-For each record, we will also include a special number (or a hash) that will represent *proof of work*, in that it will provide proof that the transaction is valid.
-We will cover the details in section 1.3.
+For each record we will also include a special number (or a hash) that will represent *proof of work*, in that it will provide proof that the transaction is valid.
+We will cover the technical details in section 1.3.

 At the end of the day, we agree that we will trust the ledger who has put most of the work in it.
 If Bob has some errands to run, he can catch up the next day by trusting the rest of the peers in the network.